-Tense U.S.-China Trade Talks Underway With Threat Of Tariffs Looming
+Tense U.S.-China Trade Talks To Continue As Higher Tariffs Loom

+U.S. and Chinese negotiators will resume their high-stakes trade negotiations in Washington on Friday, hours after a scheduled increase in U.S. tariffs on Chinese goods takes effect.

 The Trump administration is poised to raise tariffs on $200 billion in imported products from China at 12:01 a.m.
-Friday, significantly raising the stakes in the ongoing trade dispute with Beijing.
+ET Friday, significantly raising the stakes in the ongoing trade dispute with Beijing.

+U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin met with President Trump late Thursday to brief him on the negotiations, according to White House spokesman Judd Deere.
+Afterwards, Lighthizer and Mnuchin had a working dinner with Chinese Vice Premier Liu He and agreed to continue talks Friday morning, Deere said.

-The clock is ticking as Beijing officials are in Washington, attempting to reach an agreement that would address U.S. concerns about Chinese business practices, including intellectual property theft and state-subsidized companies.
+The two countries are attempting to reach an agreement that would address U.S. concerns about Chinese business practices, including intellectual property theft and state-subsidized companies.

-Until last weekend, the two countries appeared to be heading toward an accord.
-Treasury Secretary Steven Mnuchin and U.S. Trade Representative Robert Lighthizer indicated that a deal was in sight.
+Until last weekend, it appeared that a deal was in sight.
 But U.S. officials said this week that China had backtracked on commitments it had made earlier.
-It didn't specify what the commitments were.
+They didn't specify what the commitments were.

 As a result, the Trump administration said it would increase existing tariffs on $200 billion worth of consumer and business products to 25% from 10%.